Pope slams both Harris and Trump as 'against life' and urges Catholics to vote for 'lesser evil'

 In his comments, the pope added: “On abortion, science says that a month from conception, all the organs of a human being are already there, all of them.
 Performing an abortion is killing a human being.
 Whether you like the word or not, this is killing.
 You can’t say the church is closed because it does not allow abortion.
 The church does not allow abortion because it’s killing.
 It is murder.”

-However, cells are only beginning the process of developing organs in the earliest weeks of pregnancy.
+However, cells are only beginning the process of developing into organs in the earliest weeks of pregnancy.
+For example, cardiac tissue starts to form in the first two months — initially a tube that only later evolves into the four chambers that define a heart.
 The American College of Obstetricians and Gynecologists says that by 13 weeks, all major organs have formed.
-For example, cardiac tissue starts to form in the first two months — initially a tube that only later evolves into the four chambers that define a heart.

 In other comments, Francis: